-As a member of Adventist Health System, Shawnee Health operates as a not-for-profit organization focused on improving the health of the community it serves.
+As a member of Adventist Health System, Shawnee Mission Health operates as a not-for-profit organization focused on improving the health of the community it serves.

 Every three years we conduct a Community Health Needs Assessment to determine the major needs in our area.
 This data is then used to develop a Community Health Plan to improve residents’ health through education, research, financial assistance, special clinical and non-clinical programs, and the provision of spiritual resources.
 These services, referred to as community benefits, are offered without regard to profit.
 Their sole purpose is to strengthen the well-being of the community and to aid vulnerable individuals such as the elderly and underprivileged.

-- Improve access to health care services
+- Access to care